-Student name: Date of occurrence: Start time of occurrence: End time of occurrence: Start time of use of physical restraint or seclusion: End time of use of physical restraint or seclusion: Employee names and titles who observed, were involved implemented physical restraint and/or seclusion during (including administrators who approved extended time applicable): g occurrence Employee's date of last training on use of physical restraint and seclusion: Describe student actions before, during and after occurrence: Describe employee actions before, during and after occurrence, including the reason for any of the following, if applicable: use of non-approved restraint, use of non-designated seclusion rooms, any restraint or seclusion that lasted longer than necessary:
+Student name: Date of occurrence: Start time of occurrence: End time of occurrence: Start time of use of physical restraint or seclusion: End time of use of physical restraint or seclusion: implemented physical restraint and/or seclusion durin imployee names and titles who observed, were involved with or aplemented physical restraint and/or seclusion during occurrence acluding administrators who approved extended time if plicable): Describe student actions before, during and after occurrence: Describe employee actions before, during and after occurrence, including the reason for any of the following, if applicable: use of non-approved restraint, use of non-designated seclusion rooms, any restraint or seclusion that lasted longer than necessary:

-Describe any less restrictive means attempted as an alternative to physical restraint and seclusion or why those means would not be effective or feasible, or have failed: Approval from administ rator to continue physical Approval obtained from administrator to continue restraint or seclusion pas physical restraint or seclusion more than 30 • minutes past last approv Administrator approving j.
-Administrator approving ; : Time approved: Time approved: 2 1 1 2 D 0 1 1 0 Reasons for length of in cident: Reasons for length of inc cident: Tf A durinistanton summers olooot obtoined of 15 : .
-41 al was not obtained at 15 m was not provided with o reaks for bodily needs in in icidents fasting longer than 13 innutes, explain why.
-Parent/Guardian notifica ation: Parents/Guardians w ill be notified as soon as p racticable once the trol, but no more than one h w for documenting multiple • guardian cannot be reach 1 20 Employee attempting Parent/Guardian Time and manner of Was notification notification: contacted: attempted notification: successful?
+Describe any less restrictive means attempted as an alternative to physical restraint and seclusion or why those means would not be effective or feasible, or have failed: Approval from administ rator to continue physical Approval obtained from administrator to continue restraint or seclusion pas physical restraint or seclusion more than 30 minutes past last approve Administrator approving j: Administrator approving : Time approved: Time approved: Reasons for length of in cident: Reasons for length of inc cident: TC A 1 -1 1-4-1 1 - 4 - 15 : al was not obtained at 15 m was not provided with b reaks for bodily needs in in cidents fasting longer than 13 minutes, explain why: Parent/Guardian notifica ation: Parents/Guardians w ill be notified as soon as n racticable once the trol, but no more than one h v for documenting multiple guardian cannot be reacl , , , , , , , , , , , , , , , , , , , Employee attempting Parent/Guardian Time and manner of Was notification notification: contacted: attempted notification: successful?
 Employee attempting Parent/Guardian Time and manner of Was notification notification: contacted: attempted notification: successful?
-T D //G 11 XXX Employee attempting Parent/Guardian Time and manner of Was notification notification: contacted: attempted notification: successful?
-If Darant/Guardian notif ication requirements were r ot complied with explain why II Faicht/Qualulan noun ication requirements were r iot complied with, explain wily.
-Describe injuries sustain ned or property damaged by students or employees: L actions that may be imposed on the student: nt benavior including any consequences or disciplinary has been sent to the student's parent or guardian agrees to receive the repormail and postmarked by the third day follows: by the undersigned employee.
-A written copy of this form ian within three school days of the occurrence.
-Unless the t by email, fax, or hand delivery, the report must be sent by ng the occurrence.
-Enclosed with a copy of this form is an cipate in the debriefing meeting scheduled in accordance Employee Date of form delivered to Parent/Guardian Method of Transmittal
+Employee attempting Parent/Guardian Time and manner of Was notification notification: contacted: attempted notification: successful?
+If Parent/Guardian notifi If Parent/Guardian notification requirements were not complied with, explain why: Dagamiha iniumias austain and an muonantry damaged by satudanta an amplayaga Describe injuries sustained or property damaged by students or employees:

+Describe future approaches to address studen actions that may be imposed on the student: t behavior including any consequences or disciplinary • has been sent to the student's parent or guardia parent or guardian agrees to receive the report mail and postmarked by the third day followin y the undersigned employee.
+A written copy of this form an within three school days of the occurrence.
+Unless the by email, fax, or hand delivery, the report must be sent by g the occurrence.
+Enclosed with a copy of this form is an ipate in the debriefing meeting scheduled in accordance Employee Date of form delivered to Parent/Guardian Method of Transmittal